awsdocs/aws-secrets-manager-docs/doc_source/rotating-secrets-customize-rds-lambda.md

 For more information about Lambda function options and coding techniques, see the [AWS Lambda Developer Guide](https://docs.aws.amazon.com/lambda/latest/dg/)\.

-For more information about coding your own Secrets Manager rotation function, see [Understanding and customizing your Lambda rotation function](rotating-secrets-lambda-function-customizing.md)\.
+For more information about coding your own Secrets Manager rotation function, see [Overview of the Lambda rotation function](rotating-secrets-lambda-function-overview.md)\.